adnan33/Multipage-Model-Demo-App/README.md

 ### Cloth Segmentation On Human Body Model
 ##### Dataset
 This is a *multi class semantic segmentation* model to segment cloths from upper and lower part of the body .
-For this model, I have used the **DeepFashion2** dataset.
-This version of the dataset has 126750 training, 3250 validation and 10000 test multi person images and corresponding pixel level annotations.
-The dataset has 3 different human parts annotated.
+For this model, I have used the [DeepFashion2](https://paperswithcode.com/dataset/deepfashion2) dataset.
+I have modified this dataset to have only upper and lower body cloths rather than the original dataset labels.
+This version of the dataset has 126750 training,3250 validation and 10000 test person images and corresponding pixel level annotations.
+The dataset has 3 different labels.
 The class labels are *background*,*upper_body_cloth* and *lower_body_cloth*.

 ##### Model
 Current model is based on **UNET++-EfficientnetB3** architecture and trained for 18 epochs with the *Categorical cross-entropy* loss function.
 The model is trained with **pytorch** and converted to **onnx** (with optimization) to speed up inference. the current model metrics are:
 ```